jason-winn/jason-winn.github.io/work/zynga.md

   - title: "Scramble With Friends™"
     description: |
       A rendition of Boggle™ with special 'boosts', and an online social component.

-      Turns out: a prefix trie is a pretty nifty data structure!
     image_src: "/work/zynga/scramble.svg"
   - title: "Economy Framework"
     description: |